Import Intel into Intel Exchange

 The following are a few points to consider while importing a CSV (Cyware) file:

 The first row in the CSV displays the STIX Domain Object names and metadata, such as Malware, Attack Pattern, Campaign, Tags, Descriptions, and more.
-If there is a spelling mistake or a mismatch in the names such as malware being written as malwre, the CSV file is not processed.
+If there is a spelling mistake or a mismatch in the names, such as malware being written as malware, the CSV file is not processed.

 If the data is incorrect, such as an IP address 1.1.1.1 is written as 1.1.a.1. the file is still processed for all the correct data and only the incorrect data is not processed.
 Overall the CSV file is partially processed.
 You can download error logs in a CSV file.